jennifertrin/nextjsicp/README.md

 ### Governance
 Multiple contributors develop applications with community organizations such as decentralized autonomous organizations (DAOs).
 By deploying an application on-chain, DAOs can require multiple contributors or community members to review and approve the update before it goes live.

 DAOs can establish different types of reviews based on membership.
-For example, only members who are certified developers can review code quality while members who are focused on marketing and content can review content and UX.
+For example, only certified developers can review code quality while members focused on marketing and content can review content and UX.

 Think of it as **on-chain peer reviews.**